The New Reality of Cyber Risk in Real Estate

 The real estate industry has become a prime target for cybercriminals.
 With billions of dollars moving through email threads, PDF attachments, and e-signature platforms daily, attackers don’t need to breach firewalls, they just need to trick someone into clicking the wrong link.

-AI is transforming cybersecurity … and cybercrime.
+AI is transforming cybersecurity — and cybercrime.
 Fraudsters are using generative AI to impersonate agents, spoof documents, and stage sophisticated scams.
 In an industry where trust and speed drive deal flow, these tactics can be especially effective.

 Common AI-driven threats in real estate

 These tools allow attackers to scale deception with precision and realism never seen before.
+Here’s an overview of some of these common tools and some simple precautions you can take in response.

 Why the real estate industry is especially vulnerable